 About a month ago, a problem needed solving.
 I was building a model, and some of the logic needed clarification.
 Problem was, my brain was dead (it was 2:30pm – aka the time where all brains that work in offices universally shut off…or slow down to about the speed of the longest science experiment ever).
 Bennett, our Minister of Wellness, suggested we take a quick walk around the block to see if we could revive my brain and solve the problem.
 Skeptically, I agreed to go.
 Bennett asked what I was trying to figure out, and I started explaining it to him with a slight glaze in my eyes.
-However, as we were making our way around the block, I noticed a unique grid pattern in the sidewalks. ask a lawyer With more squares than a normal sidewalk, I quickly realized this would be an excellent way to visualize the problem I was trying to solve (a Y axis here, an X axis there, Mike will be the Z axis).
+However, as we were making our way around the block, I noticed a unique grid pattern in the sidewalks.
+With more squares than a normal sidewalk, I quickly realized this would be an excellent way to visualize the problem I was trying to solve (a Y axis here, an X axis there, Mike will be the Z axis).
 Voila!
 A few clarifying questions from Bennett, and we were on our way to a solution.
 Walking around the block may not be the solution that is always needed, but it was creative, and it worked.

 What we’re doing